chrk-Dev/betaLaunch-Intern-Software-Engineer-Assignment/README.md

 4.  **Open your browser:**

-    Visit http://localhost:3000 to see your application in action
+    Visit http://localhost:3000 to see  application in action